 Many clients you see will be in need of wheelchairs, mobility, daily living aids and support surfaces which they may not be able to afford.
 There are no government aid programs to assist these clients in the purchase of such equipment.
 Therefore, Handi-Care Intl. and Jeff and Gio Boniface, 2 OTs from Canada have set up a fund to help fund clients purchase equipment they may be in need of.
-If you are working with a client that is need of equipment, please download the Equipment provision form from the onedrive folder - Fundraising and Equipment and help your client fill it out and submit it to Ram.
+If you are working with a client that is need of equipment, please download the Equipment provision form from the google drive folder - and fill it out and submit it to Ram.
 Applications for funding equipment will be reviewed every 3-4 weeks.
+We encourage you to do a fund raising drive from among your family and other contacts.
 If you choose to do so, your fundraising efforts can help supplement this fund to help more clients access the resources they need (please see fundraising section below).